pal-akash/pal-akash/README.md

 ### Hello there 👋
 #### My name is Akash Pal.
 I am a software developer always on pursuit of improvement.
 Welcome to my GitHub space.
+#### Here are some stats on my coding journey and some of my projects that might interest you.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=pal-akash&layout=compact&theme=dark)